How to Knit a Little Angel

 Make it Different...

 This little angel makes a lovely little accessory.
-Due to the small size, she is great for putting in the hair, hang from a drawer, handle or window.
+Due to the small size, she is great for putting in the hair, or hanging from a drawer, handle or window.
 And especially good for a handmade Christmas tree decoration!

 As well as a 3D angel accessory as above, there is also the option of knitting an angel using a single main piece.
 This main piece may then be sewn onto something else, such as a stocking or cushion, to make other Christmassy things.
 You may also wish to use larger needles to make her a bit bigger without adding any extra time.